jaidhyani/resume/README.md

 I've taken the classic Deedy template and done some unseemly things to it over the years to get it to look the way I wanted it to.
-It still more or less works, but it's a little fragile - suggest use live updating during editing to make sure nothing is going amiss.
+It still more or less works, but it's a little fragile.
+Use live updating during editing so you can notice when things get weird.

 # COMPILATION NOTES (PDF):
  - install xelatex, latexmk, texlive